aleksanderkatan/klockilol4dupf/README.md

 **Do NOT move the .exe file away from that folder.** You can create a shortcut though.

 Windows Defender will likely stop the game from running.
 CLick on 'more info' -> 'run anyway', if you trust me enough.
-Do NOT close the console window.
+Do not close the console window that opens.
 <br/><br/>

 For <b>Linux</b>:<br>